ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/cflag.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The "amplitude thresholding" flagger is a very basic flagger used to flag visibilities
 which fall outside some amplitude bounds.
-This was designed for ASKAP comissioning to
+This was designed for ASKAP commissioning to
 potentially work around some correlator problems.

 +----------------------------------+------------+------------+---------------------------------------------+